Maqoma: Final stages of the conflict

 The 8th frontier war was the most bitter and brutal in the series of Xhosa wars.
 It lasted over two years and ended in the complete subjugation of the Ciskei Xhosa.

 Imprisonment

-Maqoma was twice prisoner at Robben Island.
+Maqoma was imprisoned twice at Robben Island.
 During the first term, he was allowed company with his wife and son.
 However, on the second term, at the age of seventy-three, he was sent there alone.
 A visiting Anglican chaplain witnessed his last moments in 1873, when he "cried bitterly, before dying of old age and dejection".